 Below we've provided a list of a few symptoms to keep an eye out for.
 If you notice any of these signs, consult your veterinarian immediately.

 - High fever - An increase in temperature is normal.
-However, an unusually high fever can mean that your dog’s wound is infected.
+However, an unusually high fever can mean your dog's wound is infected.

 - Streaking - You may notice red streaks around your dog's wound.
 These are potential symptoms of lymphangitis or an infection of the lymph vessels.